Member Clubs

 All skill levels are welcome and encouraged to join the club.

-We meet on the third Thursday of each month from 3:00 PM to 5:00 PM in Rachel’s Kitchen at the Shenandoah Lodge.
+We meet on the third Thursday of each month from 12:00pm to 1:30pm in The Skyline Room.